dcchambers/dcchambers.github.io/_posts/2018-04-15-how-git-works.md

 So far this week we've talked about what Git is and how to use it.
 If you're anything like me, you want to know how things work under the hood.
-When you first learn Git it can seem like magic...but is also seems like something that can easily break or works by pure *byte voodoo*.
+When you first learn Git it can seem like magic...but it also seems like something that can easily break.
+Or something that works by pure *demonic byte voodoo*.
 One of the best things Git does is allow you to write code with confidence - fear not about breaking things or losing files.
 They're always recoverable.
 To feel confident, it helps to know how things work.

 This [XKCD comic](https://xkcd.com/1597/) perfectly summarizes how most people use Git.